-Let’s start by asking the debt relief company some very simple and basic questions to identify them.
+Let’s start by asking the debt relief company some simple and basic questions to identify them.

 What is your physical street address?

-What we are looking to find out is if the company is using a mail drop or postal center to hide behind.
+We are looking to find out if the company uses a mail drop or postal center to hide behind.

-While it is true that some startup companies do legitimately use these mailbox centers to receive mail, it is also true that many fly-by-night outfits use them as well to shield themselves so you can’t find out who they really are.
-They will close the mailbox and move on to the next thing.
+While it is true that some startup companies do legitimately use these mailbox centers to receive mail, it is also true that many fly-by-night outfits use them as well to shield themselves, so you can’t find out who they are.
+Then, they will close the mailbox and move on to the next thing.

-It is also true that one company I wrote about had virtual mailboxes around town with different company names on them to run multiple scams at the same time.
+One company I wrote about had virtual mailboxes around town with different company names to run multiple scams simultaneously.

 One insider said, “They have multiple virtual offices, but all their businesses run and operate at [ ].
 Two people’s entire job consists of driving around and picking up all the mail that gets sent to the virtual offices.
 They need all of these offices to separate the companies, when in fact they are all the same entity, the same customer service representatives, and the same two crooks running the show.”

-If a company is not substantial enough or can’t provide you with a physical street address then you may want to consider if they are going to be around if a problem occurs.
+If a company is insufficient or can’t provide you with a physical street address, you may want to consider if they will be around if a problem occurs.

 You might want to suggest you are going to be in the area and you’d like to drop in unannounced at their address.
 If they try to talk you out of that, that might make you wonder why.